webstek/AdventurersVoyage/README.md

 ### Task 2:
 - Robust class (Entity abstract class)
 - Bi-directional association (GameState and CombatHandler, AdvVoyGUI and TextInOutGUI and CharacterCreatorGUI)
+- ### Task 3:
+Although this project was a large challenge, it was also a very rewarding process.
+However, it forced me to learn many new concepts and implement them for first time, resulting in solutions that worked, but could have been much better.
+For example, in the GUI version of the game, the observer design pattern could have been used.
+Making the GameState extend Observable and many of the GUI classes implement Observer, the handleGameState and entire CombatHandler could be greatly simplified.
+In point form:
+- Refactor the GUI updating to use the Observer Design Pattern.